 Four useful tools to better manage your job search

 Job hunting is not what it used to be.
 Instead of having to go to each company or organization’s website, we now have access to thousands of job postings on job websites.
 Private sector.
 Public sector.
 Non-profit jobs.
 You can find whatever you want on these platforms.
-However, you might find that some of them work better for you than the others.
+However, you might find that some of them work better for you than others to manage your job search..

 1. LinkedIn – the social media platform where professionals connect

 Members make connections based on their professional interests.
 For instance, most of my LinkedIn connections are people who work in international affairs, international development, or humanitarian affairs.
 Because of the connections I have, the information that mostly comes across my focused on the areas I mentioned above.